-Officially recognized booster organizations have been established to aid the Athletic Department with its outreach booster efforts.
-These organizations are not component units of the University and are not under the direct accounting control of the University or Athletic Department.
-As such, the accompanying statement of revenues and expenditures - budgetary basis excludes the financial activity of these booster organizations.
-However, upon satisfying all donor restrictions, the accompanying statement of revenues and expenditures - budgetary basis includes those cash or in-kind contributions made to the Athletic Department by the recognized booster organizations.
+An officially recognized booster organization has been established to aid the Athletic Department with its outreach booster efforts.
+This organization is not a component unit of the University and is not under the direct accounting control of the University or Athletic Department.
+As such, the accompanying statement of revenues and expenditures - budgetary basis excludes the financial activity of this booster organization.
+However, upon satisfying all donor restrictions, the accompanying statement of revenues and expenditures - budgetary basis includes those cash or in-kind contributions made to the Athletic Department by this recognized booster organization.